 The respect of the wife for her husband (Ephesians 5:33) is the fourth characteristic of God’s emulation in the similitude of marriage.
-Wives are commanded to respect their husbands.
-This reveals the respect that Christ has for the Father.
-Such respect is implied in Philippians 2:6–7 where Paul says of Christ, who although He existed in the form of God did not regard equality with God a thing to be grasped, but emptied Himself… Christ willingly took a different position during His incarnation, even though in His essence He was equal with God as the second member of the Trinity (cf. John 5:18).
+Wives are commanded to respect their husbands which reveals the respect that Christ has for the Father.
+Such respect is implied in Philippians 2:6–7 where Paul says of Christ: “who, although He existed in the form of God, did not regard equality with God a thing to be grasped, but emptied Himself.…” Christ willingly took a different position during His incarnation, even though in His essence He was equal with God as the second member of the Trinity (cf. John 5:18).
 Out of respect for fulfilling the ultimate plan of God, and with redemption of the elect in view, He was willingly subservient to the One to whom He was equal.
-The respect of the submissive wife to her husband then, becomes a tremendous physical picture of the interrelationships existing amongst the members of the Trinity, i.e. the Son’s respect for the Father’s authority.
-This human modeling is essential to the woof and warp of successful cultures.
+The respect of the submissive wife to her husband then becomes a tremendous physical picture of the interrelationships existing among the members of the Trinity, i.e., the Son’s respect for the Father’s authority.
+This human modeling is essential to the warp and woof of successful cultures.

 Marriage, as depicted by Paul in this Ephesian passage, attests in these four aforementioned tangential ways to the very nature of God.
-Accordingly the believing husband and wife need be obedient to these biblical precepts if he or she is to “Let (their) light shine before men in such a way that they may see your good works and glorify your Father who is in heaven” (Matthew 5:16).
+Accordingly, the believing husband and wife need be obedient to these biblical precepts if the couple is to “Let your [their] light shine before men in such a way that they may see your good works, and glorify your Father who is in heaven” (Matthew 5:16).
 Herein then—illustrated theologically—is revealed why God is for marriage between a husband and a wife: it serves to reveal His nature and attributes.

 III.
 THE UNITY WITHIN THE TRINITY

 The richness of the oneness, without any denial at all of role distinctions, is the preeminent thrust of the section we have been considering.
-Justified by faith in Christ, both male and female are ‘sons of God’ (verse 26), both are ‘in Christ Jesus’ (verse 26), united in Him in eternal union through the baptism of the Holy Spirit (verse 27), both have clothed themselves with Christ and are one in Him (v.
+Justified by faith in Christ, both male and female are “sons of God” (v.
+26), both are “in Christ Jesus” (v.
+26), united in Him in eternal union through the baptism of the Holy Spirit (v.
+27), both have clothed themselves with Christ and are one in Him (v.
 28).

 Accordingly, God has designed both male and female, heretofore, husband and wife to be equal before Him in position.
 This construction exactly parallels that of the unity within the Trinity: Each member possesses homogeny and essential similarity.

-The egalitarian equality of the sexes as explicated by Paul in Galatians 3:28 in no way erodes or contradicts the diversity of them stated elsewhere, especially in Ephesians 5:22–33.
+The egalitarian equality of the genders as explicated by Paul in Galatians 3:28 in no way erodes or contradicts the diversity of them stated elsewhere, especially in Ephesians 5:22–33.
 Here their roles are distinctly differentiated.
-In addition to this passage, elsewhere in the Old and New Testaments is communicated under divine inspiration the delineation of husband and wife responsibilities.
+In addition to this passage, elsewhere in the Old and New Testaments is communicated under divine inspiration the delineation of husband-and-wife responsibilities.

-Paul’s teaching stems from that given in the book of Genesis where in summary, God describes the role of the husband as one of headship, and the wife in terms of a helper (see Genesis 2:18–25).
-Ray Ortlund Jr. has provided the leading exegetical work on this along with Dr. Wayne Grudem.
-The Scriptures not only describe their differences in these general terms, but more specifically in terms of unambiguous responsibilities.
+Paul’s teaching stems from that given in the book of Genesis where, in summary, God describes the role of the husband as one of headship, and the wife in terms of a helper (see Genesis 2:18–25).
+Ray Ortlund, Jr., has provided the leading exegetical work on this along with Dr. Wayne Grudem.7 The Scriptures not only describe their differences in these general terms, but more specifically in terms of unambiguous responsibilities.

 The following are some of their scripturally definitive differences:

-These differing role functions of the husband and wife are not intended to suggest a superior/inferior relationship in the marriage any more than the role of Christ in salvation, which differs from that of the Father and the Holy Spirit.
-Similar to God’s expression of salvation, it being a team effort whereby varying God-assigned responsibilities are assumed and accepted by each member of the Trinity, so are roles in marriage; each sex possesses God-designed and imbued proclivities.
+These differing role functions of the husband and wife are not intended to suggest a superior/inferior relationship in the marriage any more than the role of Christ in salvation, which differs from that of the Father and the Holy Spirit.8 Similar to God’s expression of salvation being a team effort whereby varying God-assigned responsibilities are assumed and accepted by each member of the Trinity, so are roles in marriage.
+Each gender possesses God-designed and imbued proclivities.

-The body of Christ is composed of varying gifts, and therefore varying responsibilities and roles per God’s eternal design—all with the same value and worth.
-Accordingly, the relationship of husbands and wives, in their essential unity and specified role diversity, give witness to God’s triune nature.
+The body of Christ is composed of varying gifts and, therefore, varying responsibilities and roles per God’s eternal design—all with the same value and worth.
+Accordingly, the relationship of husbands and wives, in their essential unity and specified role diversity, give witness to God’s triune nature.9

 IV.
 CHRIST AND THE CHURCH

-Revelation 19:7 “Let us rejoice and be glad and give the glory to Him, for the marriage of the Lamb has come and His bride has made herself ready.”
+“Let us rejoice and be glad and give the glory to Him, for the marriage of the Lamb has come and His bride has made herself ready” (Revelation 19:7).

 Herein is an astounding metaphor of the husband-wife relationship:

-Accordingly, it is the husband’s responsibility in marriage to present his wife sanctified, cleansed her by the washing of the water with the word (Ephesians 5:26).
+Accordingly, the husband’s responsibility in marriage is to present his wife sanctified, “having cleansed her by the washing of the water with the word” (Ephesians 5:26).
 Men, here is another reason you should be in Bible study— because you need to be teaching God’s Word to your wife in order to fulfill your responsibility before God as a husband!
 What follows are three theologically-basic responsibilities you have in relationship to your wife: